Bounding integral points on the Siegel modular variety A_2(2): Setup of the integrality problem

 Recall \cite[Theorem 5.2]{vdG82} that the ten even theta functions define an embedding

 which induces an isomorphism between $A_2(2)^S$ and the subvariety of $\P^9$ (with coordinates indexed by $E$) defined by the linear equations

 together with the quartic equation

 \begin{remark} Following \cite[p.
-396 and 397]{Igusa64}, these equations can also be presented in a reduced form as defining a quartic in $\P^4$, for the reader who would prefer doing computations manually.
+396 and 397]{Igusa64}, these equations can also be presented in a reduced form as defining a quartic in $\P^4$, for the reader who would prefer doing computations manually (which we do not, with the exception of the proof of Corollary \ref{cortwoplaces}).
 Our choice has been to use \texttt{Magma} throughout to keep pure discussion of the computations to the minimum (and ensure correctness). \end{remark}

 Now, the theta functions enjoy a modularity transformation formula \cite[p.
 227]{Igusa64}, whose expression is the following:

 where $\zeta (M)$ is a 8-th root of unit depending only on $M$, $\phi_{\um}$ will be made explicit later, and